Caring for UŊCÍ MAKÁ, Grandmother Earth

 With a culture that is intertwined with its natural surroundings, the SMSC is committed to bridging its longstanding values with the latest science to help protect and restore wetlands, aquifers, prairies, and forests.
 Our philosophy is to plan seven generations ahead, which further supports our dedication to protecting and preserving the environment.

-A strong tradition of helping others, wo'okiye (helpfulness), has defined the Dakota people for generations.
-Honoring that tradition, the SMSC contributes to causes, organizations, and tribes across the region, state, and country.
-This tradition of giving includes meaningful contributions to support the environment, including donations to the Minnesota Land Trust to preserve and restore one of the state’s greatest resources, its natural landscapes and habitat.
+A strong tradition of helping others, known as wóokiya (generosity and helping), was established by our Dakota ancestors.
+Honoring that tradition, the SMSC contributes to causes, organizations, and tribal nations across the country.
+This tradition of giving includes meaningful contributions to support the environment, including support for the first net-zero school on tribal lands, new trail systems for neighboring communities, a mountain bike park in the city of Shakopee, and the Minnesota Land Trust.

 Learn more about the people of the Shakopee Mdewakanton Sioux Community at shakopeedakota.org.